bhbdev/bhbdev-com/content/resume.md

       </ul>
     </aside>
     <section class="res-highlights">

-  - Promoted to Lead Engineer from Senior Software Engineer in Apr 2022.

-  - Designed and developed all front-end programming and design for ArcaMax and its 400+ newsletters over 10+ years.
+  - Designed, developed, and maintained ArcaMax's website and 400+ newsletters. <small>*(2M+ subscribers, 6M+ pageviews per month)*</small>

-  - Co-developed a custom front-end framework based on the C++/V8 JavaScript engine, featuring block inheritance and server-side scripting.
+  - Co-developed a custom front-end framework based on C++ and embedded Google V8 JavaScript engine, featuring template block inheritance and server-side scripting.

+  - Contributed to automation, bulk email campaigns, all company developments.
+Managed source code migrations from Subversion, AWS CodeCommit, onto GitHub.
+Established container-based environments using Docker and ECR for local development.

   - Developed COBRA ([getcobra.io](https://getcobra.io)), a self-service platform for co-branded newsletter marketing that provides lead acquisition tools, campaign management, and reporting.

-  - Designed, developed, and maintained ArcaMax's website and 400+ newsletters.
-Contributed to automation scripts, bulk email job administration, and database management.
-Migrated source code from Subversion to AWS CodeCommit and then to GitHub.
-Established container-based development environments using Docker.

-  - Created iOS app "The Funnies" integrated with companies comic publications.
+  - Created an iOS app "The Funnies" integrated with companies comic publications.

-  - Developed bookdaily.com, a book sample website featuring author tools and newsletters.
-Integrated a custom AngularJS Help Desk system for customer management.
+  - Developed a book sample website featuring author tools and newsletters (bookdaily.com).
+Integrated a Help Desk system for customer management built in AngularJS.

-  - Worked with company in 2003-2005 as Web Designer prior to it splitting from online e-commerce into a publishing company.
-Built the first website, newsletters and co-registration paths, and company design materials.
+  - Worked for company in 2003-2005 as Web Designer in both the online e-commerce and publishing company divisions.
+Built the first website, newsletters, co-registration paths, and company design materials for the publishing side.

     </section>